polyadic/funcky-money/README.md

 * [ ] Should A `Money` be constructible implicitly?
 * [ ] Should we have a substract and divide?
 We have negative numbers and fractions anyway.
 * [ ] Support operators on the IMoneyExpression interface.
+* [ ] Convert currencies as late as possible (keep Moneybags per currency in the vistor).